Dabiq, Syria

 Dabiq (دابق [ˈdaːbiq]) is a town in northern Syria, about 40 km northeast of Aleppo and around 10 km south of Syria's border with Turkey.
 It is administratively part of the Akhtarin nahiyah (subdistrict) of the A'zaz District of Aleppo Governorate.
 Nearby localities include Mare' to the southwest, Sawran to the northwest, and Akhtarin town to the southeast.
 In the 2004 census, Dabiq had a population of 3,364.
 The town was the site of the battle of Marj Dabiq in 1516, in which the Ottoman Empire decisively defeated the Mamluk Sultanate.

 In Islamic eschatology, it is believed that Dabiq is one of two possible locations (the other is Amaq) for an epic battle between invading Christians and the defending Muslims which will result in a Muslim victory and mark the beginning of the end of times.
 The Islamic terrorist group Islamic State believes Dabiq is where an epic and decisive battle will take place with Christian forces of the West, and have named their online magazine after the village.
 After being driven out of the town of Dabiq by the Turkish military and Syrian rebels in October 2016, IS replaced this publication with a new one named Rumiyah.

 History

-During Caliph Sulayman's reign (715–717), Dabiq, near the Arab–Byzantine frontier, succeeded Jabiyah's role as the main military camp in Syria.
+During Caliph Sulayman's reign (715–717), Dabiq, near the Arab–Byzantine frontier, succeeded Jabiyah's role as the main Umayyad military camp in northern Syria.

-Dabiq was visited by Syrian geographer Yaqut al-Hamawi in the early 13th-century, during Ayyubid rule.
+Dabiq was visited by Syrian geographer Yaqut al-Hamawi in the early 13th century, during Ayyubid rule.
 He noted that it was "a village of the 'Azaz District lying 4 leagues from Halab (Aleppo).
-Near it is a green and pleasant meadow, where the Omayyad troops encamped, when they made the celebrated expedition against Al Massissah, which was to have been continued even to the walls of Constantinople.
+Near it is a green and pleasant meadow, where the Omayyad troops encamped when they made the celebrated expedition against Al Massissah, which was to have been continued even to the walls of Constantinople.
 The tomb of Caliph Sulayman ibn Abd al-Malik, who led the expedition, lies here."

-In August 2014 the Islamic State (IS) conquered the town, destroying the Sulayman ibn Abd al-Malik shrine.
+In August 2014, the Islamic State (IS) conquered the town, destroying the Sulayman ibn Abd al-Malik shrine.
 On 16 October 2016, Syrian National Army rebels captured the town from IS.